 Console.WriteLine(day); // Output: Friday

-Sometimes, it can be useful to iterate over the values of an enumeration.
-To do this, the Enum.GetValues() static method can be used, which returns an array with all the values of the enumeration.
-Here’s an example:
+Sometimes, it may be useful to iterate over the values of an enumeration.
+To do this, you can use the static method Enum.GetValues()

 foreach (MonthsOfYear month in Enum.GetValues(typeof(MonthsOfYear)))